jezsadler/life-tracker/README.md

 # life-tracker
- Script that takes in data from the Misfit tracker, Daylio, Google Calendar, and a Trello board, and summarizes how I've been doing.
+ Script that takes in data from the Misfit tracker, Daylio, Google Calendar, and a Trello board, and summarizes weekly.